-No 1 Pump Station at Mundjallina
+No 1 Pump Station at Minderinjy on Whadjuk Nyoongar Country

-No 1 Pump Station at Mundjallina
+No 1 Pump Station at Minderinjy on Whadjuk Nyoongar Country

 Destination Perth

-• About Number 1 Pump Station
+• About No 1 Pump Station at Minderinjy

-No 1 Pump Station was the first of eight steam pump stations constructed as part of the Goldfields Water Supply Scheme.
+No 1 Pump Station at Minderinjy was the first of eight steam pump stations constructed as part of the Goldfields Water Supply Scheme.
 Designed by CY O’Connor the pipeline traverses a distance of 560 km from the Perth hills to the WA Goldfields to bring precious water to this notoriously dry part of the state.

-A nationally listed heritage site, No 1 Pump Station offers a variety of fun activities for people of all ages.
+A nationally listed heritage site, No 1 Pump Station at Minderinjy offers a variety of fun activities for people of all ages.
 Learn about the history of the pipeline and the formidable insight of CY O’Connor, which made the scheme possible.

 Inside No 1 today, all three of the original Babcock and Wilcox boilers, the Green’s Economiser and one of the original Worthington Simpson triple expansion steam engines remain.